Sections

 and mantle convection

-videos in the figure below
+in the figure below

 and the computer simulation

-of mantle convection in the figure below that.
+in the second figure below

 The surface manifestation of the asthenosphere